This guide covers integrating Sonar using the @echoxyz/sonar-react library.

 In this example we are going to use the wagmi library.First, you will need to get a copy of the sale contract’s ABI and include it in your project.

-There is an example ABI in the example app.Then, let’s create a hook for managing the transaction lifecycle.
+you can find the ABI here.Then, let’s create a hook for managing the transaction lifecycle.

 Copy